 Can one person be a part of two different teams?
 No, an individual cannot be part of more than one team.

-Do we need to send in our resumes?
-No, resumes are not accepted.
+Do we need to submit our resumes?
+No, resumes are not required.

 You may also like